Ghosty-dev/ghosty-dev/README.md

 # 🚀 About Me

-I'mg Ghosty (he/him), 17 years.
+I'm Ghosty (he/him), 17 years.
 I like programming and i'm a very good bug maker

 ## 🔗 Links